na-na-hi/renget/archive/vp-plays.md

 **Table of Contents**
 [TOC2]
 ##Foreword
-I've decided that the previous thread archive was messy and kind of a pain to scroll through, even with thread numbers, so I've decided to make something a bit more organized.
-I've decided to move this to rentry.org for several reasons;
-1: no filter means I don't have to fugging bypass it whenever I want to make a vulgar subtitle (and so I can tell Nigger to go fuck himself for being a gay fucking leaf who kept raiding my threads)
+Well, there was a foreword here, but it was mostly just referencing the changes from a pastebin that barely any lurkers have lurked enough to remember (before it was abandoned and basically just left there in old threads that still used it).
+The main reasons I chose to use this site instead of pastebin were:
+>interface looked cooler
+>no censorship so I can make subtitles use whatever funny words I want them to
-2: fancy formatting
+>access to fancy formatting
-3: I'll be able to provide links to skip to a certain LP instead of having to scroll through older stuff goals for this were:
->add table of contents to allow quick access to recent content
+>and most importantly, the ability to add a table of contents to alleviate scrolling

->give each LP a proper summary, including the following: game name, status, description, and notable events
->revise thread subtitles because some are less funny than others I think I've accomplished all 3 of those goals with this complete rewriting.
-28k characters (as of initially posting this archive) and I'm pretty sure half are subtitles/LP summaries/whatever
+Anyways, welcome to the /vp/ plays thread archive, containing pretty much every noteworthy LP done on this board (excluding totally irredeemable games and LPs that died due to boredom or drama).
+LPs are listed in chronological order; threads are numbered and labeled in the order they take place in.

-If anything seems out of order, then sorry about that, it's just that sometimes I go back to a game in the middle of a LP for some reason or another, or I put a run on hiatus to do something else.
+If anything seems out of order, then sorry about that, it's just that sometimes I go back to a game in the middle of a LP for some reason or another (usually burning out from one game or hitting a roadblock that kills momentum), or if I put a run on hiatus to do something else.

 If you come across a link to a thread that isn't in the archive, then there's a few possible explanations for that:
-1: The thread in question got raided by underageb&s, schizos, something I'm not mentioning as to not tempt fate, or any combination of those.
+1: The thread in question got raided by underageb&s, schizos, something I'm not mentioning as to not tempt fate, manchildren who get angry when someone is sick of their shit, or any combination of those.
+I won't hide threads for having just a few of these such shitposts but if it seriously gets in the way of thread readability than I'll probably pull them if there isn't a good reason to keep them.
 2: The link was to a thread for a LP that was dropped quickly due to the game either being bland and not interesting enough, or it was unplayably broken.
-3: The link was to a LP that got purged from the pastebin (but not arch.b4k.co) during that DELETE FUCKING EVERYTHING spree after the desolation shitfest.
+3: The link was to a LP that got purged from the original pastebin during that DELETE FUCKING EVERYTHING spree after the desolation shitfest.
 Might overlap with threads removed due to reason 2, if it's not detergent/desolation.
 4: The thread didn't really have any notable content in it.
-Usually threads that were mostly stalling for writefag, or threads that didn't get bumped for long enough for me to continue. cough trailer/leak season cough
+Usually these were threads that were mostly just stalling for writefag, or threads that didn't get bumped for long enough for me to continue, such as if it was during leak/trailer season.
+If it's not linked here, then it probably still exists on some 4chan archive that covers /vp/, **but by looking for it on your own, you agree that you accept the risk of running into particularly bad threads (see missing thread explanation 1) or dead-end LPs.**
 Likewise, if a thread doesn't have a "new thread" link at the bottom, then it likely died because it wasn't bumped in time for me to make a new thread.

 LP summaries are color coded - green for completed, blue for ongoing, yellow for on hiatus, and red for softlocked/dropped.

-**by the way, if 4chan is broken/down, then join either of these chatrooms (first one uses your mega.nz account, and second is just a discord server; to enter the discord server just show proof that you've lurked reasonably long enough for me to trust you)** https://mega.nz/chat/1ZtT3CIA#eFDiNoRiELFvxCy1epGLxQ https://discord.gg/ZtVmVWNPu
+**by the way, if 4chan is broken/down, then join either of these chatrooms (first one uses your mega.nz account, and second is just a discord server; to enter the discord server just show proof that you've lurked reasonably long enough for me to trust you; only rule is don't be a faggot)** https://mega.nz/chat/1ZtT3CIA#eFDiNoRiELFvxCy1epGLxQ https://discord.gg/ZtVmVWNPu

-**PSA: Please be considerate of others, and never reply to bait/trolling/shitflinging posts.
+**PSA: Please be considerate of others by NEVER replying to bait/trolling/shitflinging posts.
 It creates an ugly mess that people have to see and scroll through when trying to check the archive, while also motivating the shitposter to return while making you look retarded.
-The report button exists, use it so that the shitposting will hopefully be deleted before a newfag replies to it.**
+The report button exists, so use it so that the shitposting will hopefully be deleted before a newfag replies to it.**

 [TOC2]

 ##Rejuvenation V13
 !!! note Status: Completed
     The LP that started it all.
 Probably the definition of Early Installment Weirdness - I feel like this had a bit too many forced memes, inconsistencies, disregarded GETs, tripfag drama, questionable decisions, cheese, ragequits, etc. for my liking, but maybe it's just because I was a still-underage shitposter who could still lurk just a bit more.
-Mostly sparked by discussions in the Reborn threads in late april 2022 about its spiritual successor, and then people making OC involving the game sparked my interest in playing the game for /vp/.
+Mostly sparked by discussions in the Reborn threads in late april 2022 about its spiritual successor, and then people making original content involving the game sparked my interest in playing the game for /vp/.

-	In hindsight, I do find it kinda funny how these threads have somewhat mirrored Rejuvenation's development - starting as a shitty knockoff of Reborn, with a bunch of things that seemed like good ideas at the time but later became cringeworthy in hindsight, with the threads gradually becoming their own thing after enough time.
-Or if you're more cynical, it could be that these threads were always shit and that the new ones are just a bit less shitty in comparison.
-Realistically, I'm probably going to start from scratch when v13.5 comes out and start a new save, giving newbros an opportunity to catch up.
+	In hindsight, I do find it kinda funny how these threads have somewhat mirrored Rejuvenation's development - starting as a shitty knockoff of Reborn, with a bunch of things that seemed like good ideas at the time but later became cringeworthy in hindsight, with the threads gradually becoming their own thing after enough time; before eventually a few years of nothing happening involving Rejuvenation before the update that basically killed /vp/ plays.
+Or if you're more cynical, then it could be that you think these threads were always shit and that the new ones are just a bit less shitty in comparison.

 	Also probably the longest LP I've done, at 63+ threads.
 Some notable moments include:
 	>The trips GET involving injecting any uber (I chose rayquaza) which ended up as mostly flamebait when it wasn't jobbing, likely being the reason I didn't use it much (hey, at least it got a cameo in Exile parts 22 and 34)